propublica/sunlight-congress/index.md

 /bills/search?query=immigration&highlight=true&highlight.tags=,
 {% endhighlight %}

 Control the size of highlighted excerpts with the `highlight.size` parameter.
-(Note: This doesn't always work; the database makes a best attempt.)
+(Note: this doesn't always work; the database makes a best attempt.)
 The default `highlight.size` is 200.

 **Bills matching "drugs", with larger excerpts**